 Rural Green Development

-Heritage Ranch and One Island are undertaking a capacity building initiative to begin developing Green Village housing and light commercial / agricultural use properties in two rural communities in Hawaii and Washington.
-Working with a coalition of federal, state, non-profit and local partners, our goal is to undertake sustainable development of 40 acres of land that will provide farm worker housing, demonstration sustainable agriculture, food-focused retail, education and cultural events, and provide land trust home ownership options.
+Heritage Ranch and One Island are undertaking a capacity building initiative to begin developing Green Village housing and light commercial / agricultural use properties in rural communities in Hawaii and Washington.
+Working with a coalition of federal, state, non-profit and local partners, our goal is to promote sustainable development of land that will provide farm worker housing, demonstration sustainable agriculture, food-focused retail, education and cultural events, and provide land trust home ownership options.
 These facilities will carry forth the work of sustainability education and provide a fun mix of inspiring art, culture, ag, youth, adult and integrated community wellness learning experiences.
 Fundraising goal for the two projects is $15 million and will be achieved through a combination of federal, state and private investments.

 Food System Empowerment